-On behalf of the Board of Directors of the Colegio Internacional de Caracas (CIC) and the school's leadership team, welcome to CIC for the 2021-2022 school year.
-It is an honor for me to join CIC this school year and look forward to meeting all the school community members soon.
-We welcome back our returning families and are pleased to welcome in the new families who have chosen CIC.
+On behalf of the Board of Directors of the Colegio Internacional de Caracas (CIC) and the school's leadership team, welcome to CIC for the 2022-2023 school year.
+It is an honor for me to lead this fine educational institution together with a great team of professionals that make CIC the school it is.
+We welcome back our returning families and are pleased to welcome in the new families who have chosen CIC as their new school.
 With each new year brings new opportunities; we invite everyone to become involved in the different activities that CIC offers.